syncfusion-content/uwp-docs/uwp/DataGrid/Printing.md

 ### Printing Specific pages

-SfDataGrid doesn’t have built-in support for print specific pages.
-However, specific pages can be printed by customizing the print preview window to have options for custom page range through events and customizing the default print manager.
+The specific pages can be printed by customizing the print preview window to have options for custom page range through events and customizing the default print manager.

 #### Add custom page range option